modir/laminas-book/docs/operation.md

 may have a specific key in that array.
 You can provide inline comments for the array keys to make it easier for others to understand what each key means.

-> By convention, key names should be in lower case, and if the key name consists
+!!! note
-> of several words, the words should be separated by the underscore symbol ('_').
+    By convention, key names should be in lower case, and if the key name consists of several words, the words should be separated by the underscore symbol ('_').

 ~~~php
 return [